Granite Island (Michigan): Current status

 Despite its remoteness, and because of its picturesque location, form and color it is often the subject of photographs, and drawings.

-The island's infrastructure is host to an Internet relay station operated by Northern Michigan University to provide live real-time classes to the rural area of Big Bay and its school system.
+The island's infrastructure was host to an Internet relay station operated by Northern Michigan University to provide live real-time classes to the rural area of Big Bay and its school system.
+This service was discontinued November 1st, 2025.
 Power on the island is remote controlled year round and consists of solar panels, wind generators with back up propane generators.

 The island's owners have donated a sophisticated weather research station.
 This station is operated by Northern Michigan University and the data is made available to the National Weather Service to aid in Near Shore Forecasting and to study the evaporative effects on the rise and fall of the water levels in the Great Lakes.
 The highest recorded wind speed on the island was 143 mi/h on January 18, 2003.
 In July 2018 NASA installed a station to measure radiation and cloud cover as part of the Clouds and the Earth Radiant Energy System.

 The living quarters of the light station is made available to the NMU English Department for creative writing retreats.